-- Ethnoscience and Environmental Education: Proposals for this strand will be in the form of practice or research pieces that inform science teacher educators about culture, diversity and environmental education for current and future teachers.
+- Ethnoscience and Environmental Education: Proposals for this thread will be in the form of practice or research pieces that inform science teacher educators about culture, diversity and environmental education for current and future teachers.

 Chairs: Sarah Carrier and Sarah Haines

-- History, Philosophy, and Nature of Science: Proposals for this strand will be in the form of practice, theory or research pieces that inform science teacher educators about history, philosophy and the nature of science (not limited to science practices) for current and future science teachers.
+- History, Philosophy, and Nature of Science: Proposals for this thread will be in the form of practice, theory or research pieces that inform science teacher educators about history, philosophy and the nature of science (not limited to science practices) for current and future science teachers.

 Chairs: Ryan Summers and Alister Olson

 - Informal/Out-of-School Science Education: Proposals for this thread will be in the form of practice or research pieces that inform science teacher educators about informal science education for current and future science teachers.